By James Waterson

 Soar Over Lake Travis

 Feel a rush of adrenaline and the wind across your face as you fly high above the blue waters of Lake Travis on the longest and fastest zip line in Texas.
 Riding the lines at Lake Travis Zipline Adventures is a fantastic way to see the lake’s stunning natural beauty, from its limestone cliffs to its tree-covered hills.
 This three-hour experience takes you on five zip lines ranging from 300 to more than 2,800 feet in length and includes roughly one mile of hiking through the Hill Country between each line.
 You’ll also get to hang out on a private beach where you can swim in the lake, and kick back in a hammock; the perfect way to unwind from all the high-flying adventure.

-These are just three of the many golf courses in Cedar Park.
-Click here to see your other options.
+These are just a few of the many golf courses that surround Cedar Park.
+Click here to find more.

 While all of this will keep you busy this spring, it is by no means all Cedar Park has to offer.
 Relax with a craft beer, treat yourself to something delicious, and listen to some live music once the sun sets.
 Get to know some of the other possibilities in Cedar Park here.